devisefutures/jacknji11/README.md

 # Java Interface for PKCS#11.

 Project forked from https://github.com/joelhockey/jacknji11.
 Tested with Utimaco HSM (Cryptoserver v.
 4.31 Simulator and LAN HSM).
-Added Edward curves (Ed25519) test.
+Added Edward curves (Ed25519) tests.

 To test Edward curves on Utimaco, use: